UK DIATF

 Find decision and/or session related info

-M1B Webhook response = decision webhook response with specific properties in the verification.additionalVerifiedData.UKTFCheckResult array.
+M1B Webhook response = decision webhook response for an IDV session + specific properties in the verification.additionalVerifiedData.UKTFCheckResult array.

 The relevant data is presented in strings, marking the result of its nominal check.